 Download a free SKU generator.

-Following good practices is recommended when managing the SKUs.
-Let’s see some of the best practices to follow and ensure optimal use of the inventories:
+Following best practices is recommended when managing SKUs.
+Here are some tips to ensure optimal use of your inventories:

 Categorize your Inventories following the Pareto Law.
 This law states that 20% of items represent 80% of the total inventory value and the remaining 80% represent 20% of the total value of the inventory.
 Remember always to classify your inventories in categories A, B, and C, either when referring to stock value or turnover.
 This classification will help to: